eoussama/translator.js/README.md

 In most cases, all you need is a dictionary object and a function call.

 Something that scares people away from using most of the other libraries is their unnecessary complexity, after all, we use libraries to avoid that excessive pain.
-Translator JS operates on very minimalistic controllers.
+EO Translator JS operates on very minimalistic controllers.
 All you need to do is instantiate a Translator object and set it for work.

 ```ts
 const translator = new EOTranslator(dictionary: Object, language: string);